MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

-Finally, we ingest derived maps of h-parameter, albedo, slope, and azimuth based on observational data from Kaguya SELENE and LRO Diviner, LOLA, and LROC, then coregister them to the intended scale and lat/lon bounds of our output maps.
+Finally, we ingest derived maps of h-parameter, albedo, slope, and azimuth based on observational data from Kaguya SELENE and LRO Diviner, LOLA, and LROC then coregister them to the intended scale and lat/lon bounds of our output maps.
 For each element of our array of local time bins, we adjust effective local time using the slope/azimuth data (this essentially treats hour angle as “real” local time); then, for each of the MRM channel center